-6.2.1 Open an Existing Form
+6.2.1 Open an Existing Document

-To open an existing form select File Open... from the menu (or press the "Open" icon in the toolbar).
-You can also press the keyboard shortcut Ctrl+O. Then select the requested file and press OK to confirm.
+To open an existing document select File ▶ Open... from the menu or press the keyboard shortcut Ctrl+O. Then select the requested file and press OK to confirm.

-Alternatively you can also double-click on the .tff file in the Windows® Explorer, or drag the file from the Explorer to the TFORMer window.
+Alternatively you can double-click on the .tff file in the Windows® Explorer, or drag the file from the Explorer to the TFORMer window.

-6.2.2 Create a New Form
+6.2.2 Create a New Document

-To create a new form select File ► New Form... from the menu (or press the "New" icon \(\bar{\cup} \) in the toolbar).
-You can also press the keyboard shortcut Ctrl+N. The following wizard will appear:
+To create a new document select File ▶ New... from the menu or press the keyboard shortcut Ctrl+N. The following wizard will appear:

-Figure 15: Create a New Layout
+Figure 22: Create a New Document